timvandermeij/radio-tomography/README.md

     $ vim libraries/multi-spin-3.0/xpand2531/configuration.h

 For the sensor network to operate correctly, you only have to update the array of MAC addresses of all RF nodes in your network.
 The order is hereby important because node IDs will be assigned in the order given in the array.
-You must therefore also place the nodes in the same order in the network in order to obtain consistent results!
+You must therefore also place the nodes in the same order in the network to obtain consistent results!

 Once you have done this, run the following commands to compile the listener node software.